SolidBench/rdf-dataset-fragmenter.js/README.md

 }
 ```

-The above example causes the generation of VoID descriptions and Bloom filters in a pod level,
+The above example causes the generation of VoID descriptions and Bloom filters in a pod level.
-with the result being placed in `/summaries` under each pod root.

 ### Quad Sinks